VIEW NOW

 Matt has broad research interests across the applied social sciences, with a particular focus on public sector economics and the Māori economy.
 In 2020 Matt was awarded a Rutherford Discovery Fellowship for five years to explore the western concept of social capital through a Māori and indigenous lens.
 Outside of work he spends a lot of time parenting, a bit of time gardening and probably too much time gaming.

-ANZRSAI is also honoured to have eight Life Members: Jacques Poot, Rolf Gerritsen, Alex Kerr, Kevin O'Connor, Roy Powell, Robert Stimson, Tony Sorensen and Paul Dalziel.
+ANZRSAI is also honoured to have eight Life Members: Jacques Poot, Rolf Gerritsen, Alex Kerr, Kevin O'Connor, Roy Powell, Robert Stimson, Tony Sorensen, Paul Dalziel and Bruce Wilson.